The Northern Territory has 0 active cases of COVID-19.

 We are assisting the NT primary health care workforce in responding to COVID-19, including information on:

 We are continuing to work closely with our key health partners in the NT to ensure we are ready for the clinical scenarios that may be posed by coronavirus.
 Read more about NT PHN’s role in the COVID-19 response.

 Both the Australian and Territory governments have recently announced stimulus packages to support businesses during this pandemic.
 Key information is available from:

-Coronaviruses are a large family of viruses that can make humans and animals sick.
-They cause illnesses that can range from the common cold to more severe disease.
+Coronaviruses are a large family of viruses that cause respiratory infections.
+These can range from the common cold to more serious diseases.

-- Flu-like symptoms such as a cough, sore throat or headache
+- flu-like symptoms such as a cough, sore throat or headache

-- Shortness of breath
+- shortness of breath.

 Use the symptom checker to find out if you need to seek medical help:

 If you are sick and think you have symptoms of COVID-19, seek medical advice via telephone – call your doctor or hospital ahead of time to book an appointment.